Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 - Activate

-Rushing Jade Wind before entering combat, and use
+Rushing Jade Wind before entering combat.

 - Use